strudel-science/strudel-kit/docs/getting-started/1-setup.md

 The current interface to using the STRUDEL Design System is a command-line tool written in Python.
 To use this tool, you need to set up a development environment that lets you invoke Python commands from a terminal.

+### Open a Terminal Window

 The first step is to start a terminal program.
 The rest of this tutorial will assume you are using a standard MacOS, UNIX, or [Windows PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (not command.exe) terminal.
 This ensures that all the command line steps follow the same syntax.
 The exact shell interpreter should not matter, as most of the work is done by the Python script.
 Thus, you need to have a supported [version](https://devguide.python.org/versions/) of Python  installed on your system (Python 3.8 or above at the time of this writing).
 We recommend using a Python "environment" such as [miniconda](https://docs.anaconda.com/free/miniconda/index.html) or [pyenv](https://github.com/pyenv/pyenv) to isolate any changes you make here from your system Python installation.
 Please look at the documentation for these tools for more information.

+### Install NodeJS and NPM

 Since the STRUDEL application is based on JavaScript, later you will also need to have the [NodeJS package manager](https://nodejs.org/) (NPM) installed.
-Follow the [instructions on the NodeJS download page](https://nodejs.org/en/download) to install NPM for your operating system.
+Follow the [instructions on the NodeJS download page](https://nodejs.org/en/download) to install NPM and NodeJS together for your operating system.

+### Create an Isolated Environment with Conda

 Once you have these base requirements installed, create a new environment and a working directory.
 Here is an example of the steps you would use to set up a new environment with _miniconda_: